-This article lists all the major relationship problems which have been proven to negatively impact relationship or straight lead to break up.
+This article lists all the major relationship problems which have been proven to negatively impact relationships.

 How to use this article